jeanslack/cliffwall/README.md

 * Simple stateful firewall rules

-* Easy management for udp/tcp protocol doors rules
+* Management for udp/tcp protocol doors rules

-* block web sites (for a moderate parental control)
+* Blocking functions (web sites, network) for a moderate parental control

 * ..and other